No. 2 UCLA thumps Bakersfield 95-58 in opener, Riley injured

 - Oops!Something went wrong.Please try again later.

+LOS ANGELES (AP) UCLA got a big win to start the season, along with a dose of bad news, too.

-LOS ANGELES (AP) — Johnny Juzang scored 19 points, one of four starters in double figures for No. 2 UCLA in its 95-58 rout of Cal State Bakersfield on Tuesday night in the teams’ season opener.
+Johnny Juzang scored 19 points, one of four starters in double figures for the second-ranked Bruins in a 95-58 rout of Cal State Bakersfield in the teams' season opener Tuesday night

-Jules Bernard also had 19 points, Jaime Jaquez Jr. had 14 points and Tyger Campbell had 10.
+UCLA's fifth starter, Cody Riley, hurt his left knee eight minutes into the game and didn't return.

+''There was a crash,'' coach Mick Cronin said. ''He said it all happened so fast, somebody ran me over.
+Hopefully, he's OK and it's not anything too serious.''

 Justin McCall scored 11 points and Shaun Williams added 10 for the Roadrunners.